-The catastrophic events that we have seen over the past few months will impact the affected areas for years to come.
+The catastrophic events that we saw in 2017 will impact the affected areas for years to come.
 With consensus loss estimates close to $100 billion, the industry is facing historic, market-changing losses.
 While it’s too soon to determine the magnitude of this change, regardless of the impact of these events, AmWINS is well positioned to provide expertise, vital market access and capacity to help you solve the toughest risk management challenges.

 As the largest property wholesaler in the United States – with more than $2.6 billion in property premium placed annually – AmWINS works with you to secure the most unique and competitive solutions for your clients.
 AmWINS brokers have access to exclusive capacity including the following.

 AmWINS brokers maintain strong relationships with our established carriers at all levels.
 In addition, our specialists in commercial and habitational real estate, hospitality, construction/inland marine, transportation, energy risks, public entity and CAT-driven schedules provide insight and expertise that enable you to address clients’ unique needs.

 Contact your AmWINS Property Broker for more detail.

 Legal Disclaimer.
 Views expressed here do not constitute legal advice.
 The information contained herein is for general guidance of matter only and not for the purpose of providing legal advice.
 Discussion of insurance policy language is descriptive only.
 Every policy has different policy language.
 Coverage afforded under any insurance policy issued is subject to individual policy terms and conditions.
 Please refer to your policy for the actual language.